wiggapony0925/document.ai/README.md

 8. `data/`: A directory to store input files, such as Google Slides or Docs files, that you want to summarize.

 9. `venv/`: The virtual environment directory where the Python virtual environment will be created.
 This directory is not included in the repository and is created when you set up the virtual environment.

+Local File Reading: If your users are going to be uploading text files (.txt) or PDFs (.pdf), your application could directly read these files from the local machine and convert the contents into plain text.
+For text files, you can use Python's built-in file reading functions.
+For PDF files, you can use a library like PyPDF2 or pdftotext.